 Information choices and changes

 You may send requests about personal information to our Contact Information below.
-You can request to change contact choices, opt-out of our sharing with others, and update your personal information.
+You can request to change contact choices, opt out of our sharing with others, and update your personal information.

 Carta is responsible for the processing of personal data we receive, and subsequently transfers to a third party acting as an agent on our behalf.
-Carta abides by the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including, unless we prove that we are not responsible for the event giving rise to the damage, the onward transfer of liability provisions.

 Carta is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Carta may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.